 Lawyers are experts at the law, not financial issues, including the importance of credit reports and credit scores, and the effect such changes can have on the value of economic decisions.
 The right financial expert can be crucial in helping the lawyer and the court understand the importance of credit related changes and putting a dollar value on spouse inflicted damages, especially regarding joint accounts of any kind.
+A financial expert can also help ensure that no financial mistakes are made throughout the process.

 Good lawyers know their limitations and will refer their client to a financial or credit issues expert.